-There are one to three labs/activities per week for this course.
-These labs are designed to reinforce key concepts in the course, enhance your knowledge of course material, and provide you with a hands-on learning experience.
+There are several labs/activities per Unit.
+These labs are designed to provide you with experimentation and research experience, reinforce key concepts in the course, enhance your knowledge of course material, and provide you with a hands-on learning experience.
 These are labs so they will require you to collect and analyze data, not just follow step to complete an activity.
-Due dates for labs will be given on the weekly overview, the lab assignment, and the submission page.
+Due dates for labs will be given in the overview, on the lab assignment, and the submission page.